nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/close_making_it_a_game.rst.txt

 * A 34.5% chance of pulling within five.

 So a third of the time, you get a pretty close game, but not "more often than not".
-And just to note, `this 2022 Cleveland playin game did get down to within 5
+And just to note, `this 2022 Cleveland play-in game did get down to within 5
 <https://www.nba.com/game/cle-vs-bkn-0052100101/play-by-play?period=Q4>`_ albeit in the
 last 20 seconds.